albertguedes/minimal-viable-docker-development-environment/README.md

 ## Configuration

-Each folder - db, php and webserver - has a custom dockerfile tha you can edit to add more options, but as you can see, they have almost anything.
+Each folder - 'db', 'php' and 'webserver' - has a custom dockerfile tha you can edit to add more options, but as you can see, they have almost anything.
 This is because the official images come with many options enabled by default.
 See on references the documentation on [dockhub](https://dockhub.com) of each image.